David H. Kinder, RFC®, ChFC, CLU

 There are many other shows and clips that we can learn from BEFORE opening the business enterprise.
 My best advice, is to make sure you go into a new business in retirement with your eyes wide open.
 It's not easy, and it will take time to learn and hours to work to make your business a success.
 Just because you have been complimented on your cooking and/or catering, does not mean that you're necessarily ready to open a successful business.
 Just because you enjoy being a host and keeping people at your home for a few days, doesn't necessarily mean you're ready to run a bed & breakfast, motel, or hotel.
 To do it well, and to do it right, it will take time, learning, and training before getting started.

-I am not a business consultant.
-But the cost of finding & hiring a business consultant, or taking a quality business management class or two, would be FAR lower than tuition from the "school of hard knocks".
+I am not a business management consultant.
+The cost of finding & hiring a business consultant, or taking a quality business management class or two, would be FAR lower than tuition from the "school of hard knocks".
 Do the research.
 Consult with each other.
 Take your time, so that if you transition to owning a business, you're doing it from a place of strength, knowledge, and skill.